 - Quantity: Louisiana pellets are available in large quantities than Traeger pellets.
 Louisiana pellets are available in 40lb bags while Traeger pellets are available in 20lb bags.

 - Burn: Unfortunately Traeger pellets are known to burn much faster than most brands of pellets—including Louisiana.
 It doesn’t help that the pellets are available in smaller quantities.
 This means that you’re likely to use up more fuel with Traeger pellets.
-Just remember that how fast your fuel burns will also depend on factors such as weather conditions and the type of smoker you use.
+Just remember that how fast your fuel burns will also depend on factors such as weather conditions, if you are in meat that takes long to smoke and the type of smoker you use.

 - Smoke: While Traeger pellets burn faster, Louisiana pellets burn much hotter and cleaner than Traeger pellets.
 As you know, the quality of smoke not only determines the flavor of your meat but its general appearance.
 Traeger pellets unfortunately produce dirty smoke especially if you’re smoking at high temperatures such as 180 degrees.
 The skin on your meat gets a weird looking color and the taste is also negatively affected.
 Aside from the quality, you must consider the quantity of smoke produced.
 Traeger pellets generally produce more smoke than Louisiana pellets.
 This is especially true if you use hickory Traeger pellets.
 More smoke equals more flavor.